-There is a strong leadership team of regional, scheme and assistant managers, who are all accessible and valued by people who use and work at the service.
-The Responsible Individual (RI) has effective oversight of the service and completes reports with specific actions to improve quality, following their quarterly visits.
+The leadership team has been restructured with new regional, scheme and assistant managers, who are developing relationships with people who use and work at the service.
+The Responsible Individual (RI) has effective oversight of the service and completes reports with specific actions to improve quality following their quarterly visits.